ash-project/ash/documentation/topics/about_ash/what-is-ash.md

 > Ash derives significant portions of your application directly from your resources, with little to no effort required.
 This allows you to focus on what matters most: your business logic.
 > We leverage the best of the Elixir ecosystem under the hood, providing a single unified tool-chain for our users.

-## Why should I use it?

-The fundamental idea behind Ash is that when the various components of your system can have consistent expectations of how the other components around them work, you can ultimately do a significant amount more, with less.
-For example, once you've defined your resources, it takes only a few additional lines of code to have your database structure generated, and a full featured API built around it.

-Ash has many use cases, with varying degrees of complexity.
-Ash helps you on day 1 of your project, removing boilerplate and allowing you to focus on the essential complexity of your application.
-It also helps you on year 5, lending consistency, code reuse, and maintainability.

-> #### Ash is a force multiplier {: .tip}
->
-> **Adding a GraphQL API**: Traditionally requires setting up Absinthe schemas, resolvers, and type definitions across multiple files.
-With Ash: add `extensions: [AshGraphql.Resource]` and `type :post` - you're done.
->
-> **Database + API + Validation**: Normally requires separate Ecto schemas, Phoenix controllers, changesets, and API serializers.
-With Ash: define one resource with actions, get all of them automatically synchronized.
->
-> **Preventing API/Database drift**: Traditional approaches require manual synchronization between your API documentation, validation rules, and database constraints.
-Ash eliminates this entire category of bugs because everything derives from the same source.

 ## Community

 Ash has a vibrant community of developers who contribute to the project, provide support, and share knowledge.
 Join us on [Discord](https://discord.gg/w3AXeARR2p), [ElixirForum](https://elixirforum.com/ash) and [GitHub](https://github.com/ash-project/ash) to contribute, ask questions, and stay updated on the latest developments.